Good in Italian: translation and examples

 It is such a good movie.

 Sometimes, “good” is used as a noun.
-In those cases, its right translation is bene.
+In those cases, the right translation is bene.

 È una battaglia fra Bene e Male.